 What Is Osteoarthritis?

 - Stiffness: Stiffness and pain immediately after being sedentary is a feature of osteoarthritis and is referred to as a "gel phenomenon."
 The morning stiffness of osteoarthritis typically lasts no more than 30 minutes.

-Where Does Osteoarthritis Cause Pain?
+Where Does Osteoarthritis Hurt?

 What Causes Osteoarthritis?